-The architecture of this table explores a new way to achieve stability from the racking forces which confront all large dining tables which stand on four corner legs.
-Stiffness must be achieved to prevent them from wobbling under the push and shove of their intended use.
+The architecture of this table explores a new way to achieve stability from the racking forces which confront all large four leg dining tables.
 Typically, sturdy aprons connect the leg tops and do the job.

 Here, a triangulated form secures the corners, and the traditional apron is now placed on the floor, stiffening the legs from below.
 This allows a remarkable lightness of structure at the corners where a conventional table must be particularly beefy.

-The carved elements evoke organic forms, possibly plants, or even animal bones, where their form and function meld together with an intuitive logic.
+The hand carved elements evoke organic forms, possibly plants, or even animal bones.
 The top is shaped at the corners to accommodate and enhance the structure of the base.

 Shown here in a broad curl tiger maple with “snow leopard” coloration using custom sawn veneers (1/16" thick), it appears as an undulating fabric, and with proper lighting, has the hologram effect of the tiger wood.